DIPlib/diplib/changelogs/diplib_3.1.0.md

 ### Bug fixes

+- `dip::Image::ResetNonDataProperties()` incorrectly set the number of tensor elements to 1.

+- `dip::Image::Copy()` would incorrectly copy the external interface if the destination image didn't have one defined.

+- `dip::Image::HasSameDimensionOrder()` didn't properly ignore singleton dimensions.

+- It was possible to forge a new image with normal strides for which `dip::Image::HasNormalStrides()` was false.

 - `dip::DrawPolygon2D()` produced wrong results for filled polygons when vertices were very close together (distances smaller than a pixel).

 - `dip::ColorSpaceManager` didn't register the ICH and ISH color spaces.

-- `dip::Image::ResetNonDataProperties()` incorrectly set the number of tensor elements to 1.

-- `dip::Image::Copy()` would incorrectly copy the external interface if the destination image didn't have one defined.

 - `dip::MaximumPixel()` and `dip::MinimumPixel()` produced an empty output array when the input was all NaN.

-- `dip::Image::HasSameDimensionOrder()` didn't properly ignore singleton dimensions.

 - `dip::GaussianMixtureModelThreshold()` passed wrong parameter values to `dip::GaussianMixtureModel()`.